ChrisJabb21/ChrisJabb21/README.md

 ## About Me
-I am an aspiring Cybersecurity professional with experience as a Full Stack Web Developer from Pittsburgh, PA who is looking to transition and work my way into a role more focused in the cybersecurity and IT domain.
+I am an aspiring Cybersecurity professional with experience as a Full Stack Web Developer from Pittsburgh, PA who is looking to transition and work my way into a role more focused in the cybersecurity and IT Support domain.

 I graduated with a Masters of Science in Cybersecurity from Robert Morris Univeristy in Pittsburgh and a BA in Liberal Arts (concentration: Bioinformatics) with a minor in Computer Science from Saint Vincent College.